ytti/oxidized-web/docs/development.md

 You need an account at rubygems which is allowed to push oxidized

-## Release in docker.io
-The OCI-Containter is automatically build and pushed to docker.io by github

 ## Update CHANGELOG.md for next release
 Add
 ```